 “An underwater hotel?”

 “Where’re you planning on building it?”
 Melvin noticed that Eunice was making eyes at him, batting her false eyelashes and smiling seductively as Javernick leaned forward and looked around her to talk to him.
-She was a buxom blonde in her mid-thirties, slightly overweight but attractive.
+She was a buxom blonde in her mid-thirties.

 Melvin was 27.
 A well-tanned Jack Mormon, he had a buffed physique from working outdoors on heavy construction projects.
-Ruggedly handsome with a football player’s build, he was accustomed to being ogled by the shameless madam when he drove down to Rioville to drink in the desert hotel.
+Ruggedly handsome with a football player’s build, he was accustomed to being ogled by the shameless madam.

-The climate wasn’t the only thing dry in Saint Thomas.
-Melvin’s hometown was mostly inhabited by bible thumping Mormons who were more devout than he was in their religious beliefs.
+The climate wasn’t the only thing dry in Melvin’s hometown.
+Saint Thomas was mostly inhabited by bible thumping Mormons, more devout than he was in their religious beliefs.
 Likewise in the upstream settlements of the Moapa Valley.
 North of Rioville, there wasn’t a speakeasy or a jug of bootleg hooch in sight.

 Javernick extracted a slim cigar from a fancy silver case and Lonnie the bartender offered a light when he planted it between his lips.
 “To answer your question, Melvin, I’m planning on building it right here in Rioville.”
 He puffed on the skinny cigar, then pulled it from his mouth to continue: “I told that Beekman ass from the Bureau of Reclamation to go to hell.
 I’m not taking their money, I’m staying put.”

 “My folks finally gave in.
-Pa thinks their offer is low, but they’re going to take the check and move up valley to Logandale.
+Pa thinks their offer is low, but they’re taking the check and moving up valley to Logandale.
 Ma said she’s sick of fighting it.”

 “Not me.
 I told that clown to take his measly cash and stick it where the sun don’t shine.”